What is a no-down-payment mortgage?

 But depending on where you live, your state may offer additional programs to help give low- to moderate-income first-time homebuyers favorable interest rates and down payment assistance.
 Some state agencies will provide you grants or loans to cover all of your down payment and closing costs.

-You can search through our listing of all the state housing finance programs [here].
-(LINK to FTHB stories).
+You can search through our listing of all the state housing finance programs here.

-How to buy a house with no money out of pocket
+Tips to buy a house with no money

 If you don’t have the funds to cover a down payment, you have options.